lianstemp/aws-serverless-comparison/quantum-serverless/README.md

-# Quantum-Enhanced Serverless Architecture - AWS Demo
+# Quantum-Enhanced Serverless Architecture

-This project demonstrates a quantum-enhanced serverless architecture using AWS services including Amazon Braket, designed with cost controls and monitoring.
+This project implements a quantum-enhanced serverless architecture using AWS services including Amazon Braket, designed with cost controls and monitoring.

 ## Architecture Overview